zestia/glide/README.md

 ## Technical stuff

+Flight is written in coffeescript and less for css.

 Flight makes use of hardware acceleration works best on IOS devices but runs well on Android 2.3 and above depending on the device.

 ### Dependencies